SonySemiconductorSolutions/aitrios-sdk-smart-parking-ts/README.md

 # Smart Parking

 ## About this Software
-This is a sample of Vision and Sensing Application SDK and Cloud SDK.
+This is a sample of Edge Application SDK and Cloud SDK.
 Please note the following when using it：

 - This sample is released with the assumption it will be used for development.
-- This sample may contain errors or defects that obstruct regular operation of the device.
+- This sample may contain errors or defects that obstruct regular operation of the Edge Device.

-Smart Parking consists of an AI model, PPL, Console, and Cloud Application.
+Smart Parking consists of an AI model, library, Console, and Cloud Application.
 The User Guide(docs/index.html) describes how to develop and set up these components and start application.

-In this User Guide, AI model is trained on the Console UI and preset PPL is used.
-Vision and Sensing Application SDK also provides the capabilities to develop AI model and PPL by developer.
-See Vision and Sensing Application SDK for more detail.
+In this User Guide, AI model is trained on the Console UI and preset library is used.
+Edge Application SDK also provides the capabilities to develop AI model and library by developer.
+See Edge Application SDK for more detail.

 Cloud Application utilizes Console access library and deserialization sample from Cloud SDK.
 See software architecture in User Guide and Cloud SDK for more information